OrgaNiUS/OrgaNiUS/client/docs.md

 ## Events

-In the event popup card, the user can click on the "3 dots" menu to reveal some actions.
+In the event popup card, the user can click on the "3 dots" menu to reveal some actions on Events.
+For tasks (which also appear in the timeline/scheduler), the menu will not appear on the popup card.

 The user can edit/trash an event from here.